k-paxian/dart-package-publisher/README.md

 ### `package`

-Package name from pubspec.
+Package name from pubspec

 ### `localVersion`

-Package local version from pubspec.
+Package local version from pubspec

 ### `remoteVersion`

-Package remote version from pub.dev.
+Package remote version from pub.dev

+### `dartVersion`

+Dart SDK version which is being used to run tests & publish

+### `flutterVersion`

+Flutter SDK version which is being used to run tests & publish

 ## Dart package example usage